 Statistics are the gateway drug for your email newsletter success.
 What is really important is to understand what to keep your eyes on when measuring your email marketing campaign.

 You should track your email open and click rate and you should also take notice of every pattern that makes these numbers rise or fall.
-If your latest email marketing campaign resulted with unsubscribing from a consumer, then that’s a sign that you need to change something in your strategy.
+If your latest email marketing campaign resulted in unsubscribing from a consumer, then that’s a sign that you need to change something in your strategy.

 We hope that these 5 email marketing tips will help you to improve your marketing campaign.
 If you still haven’t included email marketing in your marketing strategy, now is the right time to do it.
 Email marketing targets the exact customers that your business needs.
 You can measure your messages, segment them and change them to increase your open and engagement rates.